geerlingguy/ansible-role-postgresql/README.md

 ## Author Information

+This repository maintained by Andrey Chalov

-This role was created in 2016 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This repository was forked from [Ansible Role](https://github.com/geerlingguy/ansible-role-postgresql) made by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).